 This page has been written to work either with Internet Explorer or Firefox/Safari/Chrome/Opera

-(through proprietary Internet Explorer html extension is it possible to understand that You are NOT using Internet Explorer)
+(through proprietary Internet Explorer html extension is it possible to understand that You are

 This page is written in basic html, without any other scripting technique.